zng-ui/zng/TODO/Optimizations.md

 ## `UiNode::render`

-* Already started implementing this, see `ReuseGroups`.
+* Already started implementing this, see `ReuseGroup`.
   - Webrender reuse depends on space/clip ids and these invalidate all items after an insert remove.
   - Worst, we can't cache creation of space/clips because it will just mess-up the id count for all subsequent items.
   - Maybe we should stop using the webrender display list.
+    - If we had more access to the display list internals we could save by ranges for each widget, then send range refs to the previous display list bytes that is retained in the view-process.

 # Image Render